 9&10.
 Chase Southwest Cards (2) 50-60K x2

-And your just getting started- this should take you 1-3 years depending on your level of income and intensity.
+And you are just getting started- this should take you 2-3 years depending on your level of income and intensity.
 I encourage you not to rush this but enjoy it.
 Travel Rewards is a game you can win because now you know the rules.

 I will update the info as new card become available but the basics should remain the same.
-Many of the travel hackers out there are too far down the road to be able to do this.
-But I believe if they were starting over this is the approach they would take
+Many of the travel rewards gurus out there are too far down the road to be able to do this.
+But I believe if they were starting over this is the approach they would take.

 How do I get the business cards if I don't have a business?